A novel dual-decomposition method for non-convex two-stage stochastic mixed-integer quadratically constrained quadratic problems: Abstract

 \section{Abstract}

-{In this paper, we propose the novel \textit{p}-branch-and-bound method for solving two-stage stochastic programming problems whose deterministic equivalents are represented by mixed-integer quadratically constrained quadratic programming (MIQCQP) models.
+We propose the novel \textit{p}-branch-and-bound method for solving two-stage stochastic programming problems whose deterministic equivalents are represented by non-convex mixed-integer quadratically constrained quadratic programming (MIQCQP) models.
 The precision of the solution generated by the \textit{p}-branch-and-bound method can be arbitrarily adjusted by altering the value of the precision factor \textit{p}.
 The proposed method combines two key techniques.
-The first one, named \textit{p}-Lagrangian decomposition, generates a mixed-integer relaxation of a dual problem with a separable structure for a primal MIQCQP problem.
-The second one is a version of the classical dual decomposition approach that is applied to solve the Lagrangian dual problem and ensures that integrality and non-anticipativity conditions are met in the optimal solution.
-The \textit{p}-branch-and-bound method's efficiency has been tested on randomly generated instances and demonstrated superior performance over commercial solver Gurobi.
+The first one, named \textit{p}-Lagrangian decomposition, generates a mixed-integer relaxation of a dual problem with a separable structure for a primal non-convex MIQCQP problem.
+The second one is a version of the classical dual decomposition approach that is applied to solve the Lagrangian dual problem and ensures that integrality and non-anticipativity conditions are met once the optimal solution is obtained.
 This paper also presents a comparative analysis of the \textit{p}-branch-and-bound method efficiency considering two alternative solution methods for the dual problems as a subroutine.
 These are the proximal bundle method and Frank-Wolfe progressive hedging.
-The latter algorithm relies on the interpolation of linearisation steps similar to those taken in the Frank-Wolfe method as an inner loop in the classic progressive heading.}
+The latter algorithm relies on the interpolation of linearisation steps similar to those taken in the Frank-Wolfe method as an inner loop in the classic progressive hedging.
+The \textit{p}-branch-and-bound method's efficiency was tested on randomly generated instances and demonstrated superior performance over commercial solver Gurobi.

-\keywords{two-stage stochastic programming, normalized multiparametric disaggregation, Lagrangian relaxation, branch-and-bound}
+\keywords{two-stage stochastic programming; normalized multiparametric disaggregation; Lagrangian relaxation; branch-and-bound}